turingschool/front-end-curriculum/lessons/module-3/express.md

   response.status(201).json({ name, type, id });
 });
 ```

+Consider: What would happen if we didn't have the `return` in the if statement?

 If either property is missing, we will see an error in the Network tab of our developer tools where the response is highlighted in red and has a status of `422` (client error).
 The response details will tell us exactly which property we are missing based on the error we sent along with the 422 response.